mstocco/mariostoc.co/content/traininglog/20210815-ironman2021-6weeksout.md

 Worked didn't end at noon, I was pushed through 1430 and if I didn't put my foot down, I'd still be on the keyboard.

+Despite work's intrusion, I got the scheduled work done and judging by how the run went, I am thinking today's training was nailed.

-Regardless, I set off to semi-follow a ride I did from August 2, 2020.
-It took me to the back side of _Willis Point_, over _Ross Durrance_ then up and over the _Bear Mountain_ subdivision.
+I set off and mostly followed a ride I did on August 2, 2020.
+The route took me to the back side of _Willis Point_, over _Ross Durrance_ then up and over the _Bear Mountain_ subdivision.

 So I hit my elevation goal but I did not do it on the TT bike.
 I noticed some play in its headset before heading out.
 Instead of losing time that I didn't have adjusting a proprietary headset, I jumped on my road bike and went to work.